netgroup-polito/VPNaaS/README.md

 After the chart is deployed and the pod is ready, an OpenVPN certificate for a new user can be generated.
 The certificate will allow a user to connect to the VPN using any OpenVPN client available.
+The certificate contains information such as client configuration options, the IP of the VPN gateway and the client's private key and X.509 certificates.

 Certificates can be generated using the following commands: